KarlS2/livedrop--KarlSassine-/README.md

 ### Microservices Architecture

-The system is decomposed into specialized microservices, each handling specific business domains:
+The system is decomposed into specialized microservices, each handling specific domains:

 #### Core Services
 - **Auth Service**: User authentication, authorization, and session management